Yasas1994/Jaeger/README.md

 # yet AnothEr phaGE identifieR
-Identifying phage genome sequences concealed in metagenomes is a long standing problem in viral metagenomics and ecology.
-The Jaeger approach uses homology-free machine learning to identify both phages and prophages in metagenomic assemblies.
+Jaeger is a tool that utilizes homology-free machine learning to identify phage genome sequences that are hidden within metagenomes.
+It is capable of detecting both phages and prophages within metagenomic assemblies.
 ## Installation

 ### Seting up the environment (Linux)